huy1e/ee201-b/aboutMe/README.md

 # Huy Tran
- this is a test
-Hi everyone, this is my about me page
+ Hi everyone, welcome to my about me page.

+# About me
+ My name is Huy Tran, I was born and raised in Vietnam.
+My family and I migrated to the U.S in 2013, so I've been here for roughly 10 years now.